Heidijvr/NYT-Books-Search/README.md

 ---

 The *Saved* page renders all saved books to the Mongo database.
-This page offers the user the option to "View", or "Delete" a saved book, hereby removing it from the Mongo database.
+This page offers the user the option to "View" or "Delete" a saved book, hereby removing it from the Mongo database.

 <img src="https://github.com/Heidijvr/NYT-Books-Search/blob/master/assets/images/saved.png" alt Saved Books>